 Strangeways, Here We Come

-Unfortunately Strangeways was to be The Smiths’ last album; Marr left the band directly after it was made, a rift that Morrissey claimed could have been healed if it wasn’t for the press coverage driving them further apart.
-The group bewilderingly soldiered on briefly as a three piece before calling it a day, leaving Morrissey to appear alone in the album’s videos.
+Unfortunately, Strangeways was to be The Smiths’ last album.
+Marr left the band before its release, a rift that Morrissey claimed could have been healed if it wasn’t for the press coverage driving them further apart.
+The group soldiered on briefly without Marr before calling it a day, leaving Morrissey to appear alone in the album’s videos.

 Louder Than Bombs